bonimba87/CompChemML/GNN/README.md

 ## Environment
 Notebooks have been run on `Google Colab`, which makes installing `PyG` much easier than on a MacOS.
 Path to `utils.py` and input_data files have to be edited accordingly.

+## Repository Structure
+- `Data`: input data file
+- `src`: auxiliary functions that are often called in the notebooks

 ## Dataset

 - **Tox21**: A dataset of molecules labeled with 12 different toxicological endpoints (e.g., `SR-MMP`, `NR-AR-LBD`, etc.)